tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/addressing-and-protocol.md

 ---
 # Service Bus Namespace Access

 A service namespace is a hierarchical graph in which entities can be created.
-The example below shows an exemplary namespace address.
-The host-name portion reflects the unique name of the namespace in DNS based on teh unique name chosen at creation time.
+The example in the following shows an exemplary namespace address.
+The host-name portion reflects the unique name of the namespace in DNS, based on the unique name chosen at creation time.
 The path section identifies the entity.
 All top-level Service Bus entities, such as `Queue` and `Topic` are addressed by this scheme.

 ```
 https://{serviceNamespace}.servicebus.windows.net/{path}
 ```
-The `*.servicebus.windows.net` suffix applies to all namespaces created in the public Azure cloud.
+The `*.servicebus.windows.net` suffix applies to all namespaces created in the global Azure cloud.
 Special environments use different suffixes.
 The separately operated German Azure cloud uses `*.servicebus.cloudapi.de`, for instance.

-The `{path}` is a segmented expression with the forward-slash ('/') as the segment separator for example, /test, /test/test2, or /test/test2/test3.
+The `{path}` is a segmented expression with the forward-slash ('/') as the segment separator, for example, /test, /test/test2, or /test/test2/test3.
 Multiple entities can share the same prefix segments, allowing formation of hierarchies.
 The maximum length of an entity name is 290 characters.

 ## In This Section